AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 # Requirements

-- `PointZilla` requires the .NET 4.7 runtime to be installed.
+- `PointZilla` requires the .NET 4.7 runtime, which is pre-installed on all Windows 10 and Windows Server 2016 systems, and on nearly all up-to-date Windows 7 and Windows Server 2008 systems.
 - `PointZilla` is a stand-alone executable.
 No other dependencies or installation required.
 - An AQTS 2017.2+ system